microsoft/BotFramework-WebChat/SPEECH.md

 If you customize Web Chat to perform any text-to-speech operations before any user gestures, Web Chat will be blocked by Safari for audio playback.
 Thus, bot messages will not be synthesized.

-You can present a splash screen with a tap-to-continue button, which would ready the engine by sending an empty utterance and unblock Safari.
+You can present a splash screen with a tap-to-continue button, which would ready the engine by sending an empty utterance to unblock Safari.

 ## Setting up Web Chat